Plan for ballpark near historic Virginia slave market site advances

-RICHMOND, Virginia A controversial plan to build a minor league baseball stadium near the historic site of a slave marketplace and burial ground in Virginia's capital cleared another hurdle on Monday night as the Richmond City Council gave the project tentative support.
+RICHMOND, Va.
+Feb 25 A controversial plan to build a minor league baseball stadium near the historic site of a slave marketplace and burial ground in Virginia's capital cleared another hurdle on Monday night as the Richmond City Council gave the project tentative support.

 The council approved a resolution, on 6-3 vote, allowing city officials to continue negotiations on a $200 million development proposed by Mayor Dwight Jones, a black minister, to help revitalize Richmond's Shockoe Bottom district.